 There are a number of ways you can save an Outlook email message to SharePoint using the native facilities of Microsoft Outlook and Microsoft SharePoint.
 These include:

 Unfortunately all of these approaches fall short in one way or another.
-Frustrations include difficulty of visualizing and navigating the SharePoint environment, attachments being split off and saved separately, poor naming of the saved message files, messages saved in EML format (with the result that they cannot be opened in Outlook on the desktop) and custom metadata not being prompted for immediately as the message is saved.
+Frustrations include difficulty of visualizing and navigating the SharePoint environment, attachments being split off and saved separately, poor naming of the saved message files and custom metadata not being prompted for immediately as the message is saved.